ClearBlade/native-libraries/filewriter.md

-The file library helps to create files on server and remove when needed.
+The file library helps to create files on the server and removes them when needed.

 # Writer()